Structured authority.

 It ensures:

-• Authority is clear
+• Authority is explicitly defined

-• Change is deliberate
+• Change is controlled and deliberate

-• Oversight is continuous
+• Oversight is continuous and independent

 PURPOSE

-Without governance, frameworks degrade.
+Without governance, frameworks degrade into inconsistency.

 With governance, they mature.